-He’s now one of the cofounders of Taxify, which really took off shortly after he joined.
+He’s now one of the cofounders of Bolt, which really took off shortly after he joined.
 A year into the business, big brother Martin who had so far held a supportive role also left his ‘day job’ at Fortumo and joined full time.

 But the troubles were not over yet.
-In December 2014, Taxify raised a first round of €1.4M from investors and started developing and scaling very quickly.
+In December 2014, Bolt raised a first round of €1.4M from investors and started developing and scaling very quickly.
 By March 2015, it was clear that if they keep up the same pace they would be out of money by the end of June.
 Revenues were still small and some countries were slow to pick up pace.
 “We had to cut the spending, let some people go and start raising a new round from investors who were less than willing to give us any more money.
 That was a very tough year,” Martin recalls.

 Against all odds, they finally found a scalable model in the cities of South Africa and the company turned cash flow positive.
 Now, with the latest investment from Didi, they can feel “much more relaxed about spending”.
 Markus can finally consider actually visiting the countries they are operating in.
 And not just visit the offices, but get to know the places as well as the people.
 “What I’ve understood in my years in startup business is that good people are the same wherever you go in the world: they are open-minded, tolerant and… well, just normal.”

 “My ambition from the very beginning has been building one of the biggest technology companies in Europe,” Markus is not shy to announce.
 And since the transport industry is ten times the size of the marketing sector of the whole world, this is where he sees his challenges.